- I haven't received a verification email for my Audiodraft account. What can I do?

 - Can anyone listen to my contest entry?

-Yes, all site users and visitors can listen to all entries on contest pages.
+Yes, all site users and visitors can listen to all entries on Audiodraft Challenges and Public Contest pages.
+Private Contests and Agency Studio Contests can be accessed only by the invited designers and contest holders.

 - Who can download my contest entry?